ErickJR13/TruthTable/README.md

 1. Visit [repl.it](https://repl.it/@ErickJR13/AnxiousIdealSpotteddolphin) and press the Run button right above the code and terminal.
 2. Follow the Instructions!

+# Download

+A compiled .exe file to run on Windows machines is available to download on [Github](https://github.com/ErickJR13/IsItTrue-/releases).

 **List of things not supported**